golamSaroar/golamsaroar/README.md

  <a href="https://github.com/golamsaroar/?tab=followers"><img src="https://img.shields.io/github/followers/golamsaroar?label=Followers&color=success"></a>
 </p>

-I am from Bangladesh 🇧🇩 — currently living in Toronto, Canada :canada: At the moment, I am a Master's student in the Computer Science program at York University.
+I am from Bangladesh 🇧🇩 — currently living in Toronto, Canada :canada: At present, I am a Master's student in the Computer Science program at York University.
 I am also working as a Graduate Research Assistant and a Teaching Assistant at the university.
-Previously I worked as both a Software Engineer, and a Machine Learning Engineer at <a href="https://github.com/DSInnovators">@DSInnovators</a>.
+Previously I worked for four years as a Software Engineer at <a href="https://github.com/DSInnovators">@DSInnovators</a>.

 ## 🌯 Summary